 April 19, 2018

-Rosetta offers diners a charming interior, which includes a two-story, light-filled dining room and several smaller rooms.
+Rosetta offers diners a charming interior, including a two-story, light-filled dining room and several smaller rooms.
 It's a great date spot.

-I had a terrific 3-course a la carte lunch here, including a fresh heirloom tomato salad, sumptuous braised short rib with creamy polenta, and pretty pink mole dessert.
+I had a terrific 3-course à la carte lunch here, including a fresh heirloom tomato salad, great braised short rib with creamy polenta, and a pink mole dessert.

 Dulce Patria